Camp HBU FAQs

 6. Can my camper attend camp if they have ADD or ADHD?

-At check-in, please provide the medications needed for the camper inside of the original container with specific instructions on how it should be distributed throughout the week.
+Of course!
+We just for you to please come to check in with any medications needed for the camper inside of the original container with specific instructions on how it should be distributed throughout the week.

 7. Can Camp HBU accommodate a camper with special needs?

 While we are not equipped to handle campers that need one on one attention, we are able to accommodate some special needs campers.
 Please contact HBU Events office at (281) 649-3047 or email camps@HBU.edu to discuss your campers specific needs.

 1. Who will be supervising the campers during the day and at night?

 Campers will always be accompanied with a college counselor as well as our CIT’s.
 During off campus activities, they will be accompanied by University staff.

 2. What is the selection processes for Counselors and CITs?

 Counselors have applied through HBU’s Student Life Leadership application for which they must meet GPA requirements, provide a faith statement, be actively enrolled in the University, be active in HBU organizations, have no disciplinary marks, and go through a series of interviews with HBU Events to be selected.

 CITs (Counselors in Training) must provide a faith statement, be actively enrolled in school, be between the ages of 16 and 18, have a church reference, and be personally interviewed by our Camp staff.